rust-lang/rust/src/doc/book/unsafe.md

 ```

 It’s important to be able to explicitly delineate code that may have bugs that
 cause big problems.
-If a Rust program segfaults, you can be sure it’s somewhere
+If a Rust program segfaults, you can be sure the cause is
-in the sections marked `unsafe`.
+related to something marked `unsafe`.

 # What does ‘safe’ mean?